LGA Architectural Partners take on a mid-century modern house and give the 1955 bungalow property the royal treatment

 “When we tell people where we live,” says Anda Kubis, “they always say the same thing: Oh, it’s that house.”
 Yes, the home that Kubis shares with her husband, Dean Martin, is an oddity of sorts.
 You may have seen it: a two-storey wall of windows just visible through the trees that rise above Mimico Creek, as you head north on Royal York Road.
-The split-level bungalow with its zig-zagging sloped roof is smaller and cooler than its neighbours.
+The Toronto mid-century modern bungalow with its zig-zagging sloped roof is smaller and cooler than its neighbours.

 “All of our homes have had a mid-century feel,” Kubis says.
 “That’s part of our roots.
 My father was a furniture designer from Eastern Europe, working in the modernist tradition.
 So, in a sense, we were the ideal people to own this place.”